domenicquirl/comprehensive-rust/src/std-types/result.md

 - `Result` documentation is a recommended read.
 Not during the course, but it is worth mentioning.
 It contains a lot of convenience methods and functions that help functional-style programming.
-- `Result` is the standard type to implement error handling as we will see on Day 4.
+- `Result` is the standard type to implement error handling as we will see in session 8.

 </details>